 Wherefore rock they, purgatorial shadows,

-Drooping tongues from jays that slob their relish,
+Drooping tongues from jaws that slob their relish,

 Baring teeth that leer like skulls’ teeth wicked?